Nitish-bot/birdievo/README.md

 - Commands can be replaced with ui buttons
 - Experiment in 3d, give that a UI
 - Simulate unnecessarily more dimensions maybe someone would want that
+- Add ability for agents to see other agents (maybe they see that some other agent will get there first and change target)
+- Add ability to attack agents
 - OR abandon it completely (dont)

 ### Development